testsigmahq/testsigma-docs/src/pages/docs/agent/setup-on-windows-mac-linux.md

         ports:
           - "4446:4444"

 <br><br>
-Alternative configuration methods for the docker-compose file can be found in the Activation Key sections.
-Please refer to the Activation Key sections for instructions on starting the agent using the docker-compose file.
+Please refer to the Activation Key sections for alternative methods of configuring the docker-compose file and starting the Agent using the docker-compose file.

 ---